Seasonal flu vaccination 2021-2022

 The flu vaccines currently available give 70-80% protection against infection, with flu virus strains closely matching those in the vaccine.

-For most people, seasonal flu is unpleasant but not serious and they recover within a week.
-Certain people, however are at greater risk of developing serious complications of flu, such as bronchitis and pneumonia.
+For most people, seasonal flu is unpleasant but not serious and they recover within a week or two.
+Certain people, however, are at greater risk of developing serious complications of flu, such as bronchitis and pneumonia.
 These may require hospital treatment.
 A large number of elderly people die from flu every winter.The seasonal flu vaccine is offered free of charge to these at-risk groups to protect them from catching flu and developing these complications

 It is recommended that people in the following groups have the seasonal flu vaccination: